caas-team/py-kube-downscaler/README.md

 `--namespace`

-:   Restrict the downscaler to work only in targeted namespaces (default:
+:   Restrict the downscaler to work only in some namespaces (default:
     all namespaces).
-This is mainly useful for deployment scenarios where the deployer of py-kube-downscaler only has access to some namespaces (instead of cluster access).
+This is mainly useful for deployment scenarios where the deployer of py-kube-downscaler only has access to some namespaces (instead of cluster wide access).
 If used simultaneously with `--exclude-namespaces`, `--namespace` will take precedence overriding
     its value.
+This argument takes a comma separated list of namespaces (example: --namespace=default,test-namespace1,test-namespace2)

 > [!IMPORTANT]
 > It's strongly not advised to use this argument in a Cluster